Privacy policy

 Legitimate interests

-The law allows War on Want to legally collect and use (process) personal information if it is necessary for a legitimate business interest of the organisation.
-However it must be used in a fair and balanced way that does not impact on your rights.
-This includes using direct marketing for charitable purposes if there is a wider benefit to society.
-For War on Want this means that for our campaigns and appeals we can lawfully write to you to encourage your support of our work.
+War on Want can legally collect and use personal information if it is necessary for a legitimate business interest of the organisation.
+However, it must be used in a fair and balanced way that does not impact your rights.

-You have the right to object to our lawful processing of your information and can withdraw consent to marketing communications at any time by contacting our supporter care team on 020 7324 5040 or email support@waronwant.org.
+You have the right to object to our lawful use of legitimate interest to process your information and can withdraw consent to marketing communications at any time by contacting our supporter care team on 020 7324 5040 or email email support@waronwant.org.

 How your information is used